edison44851/Detection-and-Recognition-From-Aerial-Drones-FYP/README.md

 - DDP with `find_unused_parameters` handling for frozen components
 - Separate param-groups for discriminative learning rates (head vs backbone)

-- Diagnostics & visualization improvements:
-  - `Fine-tune/test_detection_vis.py` now supports a reproducible `--indices-file` to force identical image selections across multiple runs, writes `selected_indices.txt` when performing random selection, and deduplicates by dataset-provided image id to avoid repeated visualizations.
-  - `tools/run_posttrain_diagnostics.sh` (post-train diagnostics wrapper) has been updated to reuse the `raw/selected_indices.txt` file so the `raw`, `tiles`, and `orig` visualizations process the same images for fair comparison.
-  - The visualization tool produces per-prediction CSV (`scores.csv`) and TP/FP histograms (`scores.png`) for easy score-threshold analysis.

 Where to find details
 - Implementation notes, tests, quick-run logs and discussion are collected under the `.plan/` directory.
 Start with `.plan/extension_progress.md` for a short status and next actions.